Mary Gauthier: Accolades, awards and influence

-Throughout her career Gauthier has won widespread acclaim and numerous awards for her songs.
+Although rarely in the pop/mainstream spotlight, throughout her career Gauthier has won widespread acclaim and numerous awards for her songs.
 In 2000, Drag Queens in Limousines won Best Folk/Singer-Songwriter Song at the first Independent Music Awards.
 Gauthier was nominated for Best New Artist at the Boston Music Awards, and also for three Gay and Lesbian American Music Awards (GLAMAs), winning best country artist.
 In 2002, Filth and Fire was named Best Indy CD of the Year by Jon Pareles of The New York Times.
 Mercy Now made the 2003 Top Ten Albums list in The New York Times, The LA Times, The Daily News, and Billboard Magazine, and was voted the No. 6 Record of the Decade by No Depression magazine.
-Gauthier was named Emerging Artist of the Year by the Americana Music Association in 2005.
+Gauthier was named New/Emerging Artist of the Year by the Americana Music Association in 2005.

 The Foundling was named the No. 3 Record of the Year by The LA Times music writer Randy Lewis, in 2010.
 In 2015, Gauthier was nominated for the Outstanding Music Artist of the Year at the 26th Annual GLAAD Media Awards.
 Rifles & Rosary Beads earned Gauthier her first Grammy nomination in the category of Best Folk Album (2019), and won Album of the Year at The International Folk Music Awards.
 She was also nominated for Album of the Year at the Americana Music Honors and Awards, and named International Artist of the Year by the UK Americana Music Association.

 Numerous artists have recorded Gauthier's songs, including Jimmy Buffett, Tim McGraw, Blake Shelton, Bobby Bare, Boy George, Bill Chambers, Mike Farris, Candi Staton, Amy Helm, Kathy Mattea and Bettye LaVette.
-Mike Farris and Bettye LaVette both received Grammy nominations, LaVette for Best Blues Record (2016) for Worthy, the title track of which was written by Mary Gauthier and Beth Nielsen Chapman.
+Mike Farris and Bettye LaVette both received Grammy nominations, LaVette for Best Blues Record (2016) for Worthy, the title track of which was written by Gauthier and Beth Nielsen Chapman.
 Farris took home the Grammy for Best Roots Gospel Album (2015) for Shine for All the People, which included Gauthier's song "Mercy Now".
 Her songs have also been featured in several TV shows, including Nashville on ABC, Masterpiece Theatre's Case Histories, Showtime's Banshee, HBO's Injustice and Paramount Network's Yellowstone.

-Mary's recordings have appeared on playlists by Wally Lamb, Tom Waits and Bob Dylan.
-She has completed a memoir about the art of songwriting, Saved by a Song (St. Martin's Press) to be released July 6, 2021.
-Mary is a regular on the Grand Ole Opry, and currently resides in Nashville, Tennessee.
+Her recordings have appeared on playlists by Wally Lamb, Tom Waits and Bob Dylan.
+She wrote a memoir about the art of songwriting, Saved by a Song (St. Martin's Press), which was released in 2021.
+She is a regular on the Grand Ole Opry, and currently resides in Nashville, Tennessee.